weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 * Join our community on [Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}, where we can all talk about vector search engines.
 * Reach out to us on [Twitter](https://twitter.com/weaviate_io){:target="_blank"}.

-Weaviate is open source, you can see the follow the project on [GitHub](https://github.com/semi-technologies/weaviate){:target="_blank"}.
+Weaviate is open source, you can follow the project on [GitHub](https://github.com/semi-technologies/weaviate){:target="_blank"}.
 Don't forget to give us a ⭐️ while you are there.